 When setting up auto insurance coverage, there are many ways you can pay your premium.
 Your “premium” is the amount of money you pay to maintain protection for your vehicle on the road.
 Many insurance companies allow some flexibility with payment methods.
-These can allow for more affordability depending on your budget, and you may have some opportunities to earn discounts depending on the method you choose.
+These can allow for more affordability depending on your budget, and you may have some opportunities to earn discounts or lower rates depending on the method you choose.

 You can set up payment plans with your car insurance company based on your needs and budget.
 Some usual methods include setting up automatic monthly payments, making partial payments, and making payments in full.